 Bicycles are also permitted on the Bluestone Turnpike Trail at Bluestone National Scenic River.

-More bicycle trails may be added to the park trail system in the future, after completion of the park's General Management Plan.
+More bicycle trails may be added to the park trail system in the future.

 Mountain biking trails are also found at nearby Summersville Lake and Little Beaver State Park.

-- Leave not trace - pack it in, pack it out.
+Leave no trace - pack it in, pack it out.